johanholmerin/tsaphod/docs/cheatsheet.md

 ---

 # Cheatsheet
-This document is designed to help programmers coming from JavaScript navigate their way through Zaphod's API.
+This document is designed to help programmers coming from JavaScript navigate their way through Tsaphod's API.

 ## Tour
-Zaphod's functions can be grouped into three categories.
+Tsaphod's functions can be grouped into three categories.

 ### Keyed Collections
 These functions work with objects and arrays.